Robust subgroup discovery: Model encoding of subgroup lists

 where the code for each variable type assigns code lengths proportional to the number of possible parts the variable's domain can partition the dataset.
 Note that this seems justified, as more parts imply more potential spurious associations with the target that we would like to avoid.
 For \texttt{nominal} variables this is given by the size of the domain, i.e., the number of categories in a nominal variable.
 For \texttt{numeric} variables it equals the number of operators used $L_{\mathbb{N}|2}(|n_{op}|)$\footnote{$L_{\mathbb{N}|2}$ is the universal code for integers with codes restricted to $n=1$ or $2$.
 This can be obtained by applying the maximum entropy principle to $L_{\mathbb{N}}$ when it is known that it cannot take values of $n > 2$.} plus the possible number of outcomes $N(n_{op}, n_{cut})$ given the operators and $n_{cut}$ cut points.
 The number of operators for numeric variables can be one or two, as there can be conditions with one (e.g., $ x \leq 2$) or two operators (e.g., $1 \leq x \leq 2$), which is a function of the number of possible subsets generated by $n_{cut}$ cut points.
 Note that we here assume that equal frequency binning is used, which means that knowing $X$ and $n_{cut}$ is sufficient to determine the cut points.

-Note that in the case where we are only interested in the top individual subgroups, i.e., \emph{top-$k$ subgroup discovery}, the subgroup list only has one subgroup and the model encoding of Eq.~\eqref{eq:LModel} remains the same with the exception of the first term ($L_\mathbb{N}(|S|)$), which should be removed.
+In the case of \emph{top-$k$ subgroup discovery}, i.e., only be interested in the top individual subgroups, the model becomes a subgroup list with only one subgroup.
+Thus, the model encoding of Eq.~\eqref{eq:LModel} remains the same except for the first term ($L_\mathbb{N}(|S|)$), which should be removed.
 This is because it is not required to account for a subgroup list with more than one subgroup.

 \paragraph{Example 5 (continuation):} Let us assume that the subgroup list of the \emph{Automobile} example of Figure~\ref{fig:car_example} is composed of only the first subgroup.
 In that case the list only has one subgroup with description: \{weight = heavy \& consumption-city $ \leq 8 $ km/L \}.
 Taking into account that the dataset has $17$ variables, $|\mathcal{X}_{weight}| = 3$ and only $3$ cut-points were used for numeric attributes, the expression of the model length is given by: